Marshall Kirk: Gay rights activism

-In 1987 Kirk partnered with advertising executive Hunter Madsen (writing under the pen-name "Erastes Pill") to write an essay, "The Overhauling of Straight America", which was published in Guide magazine.
+In 1987 Kirk partnered with advertising executive Hunter Madsen, writing under the pen-name "Erastes Pill," (from Erastes (Ancient Greece), an adult male in a relationship with a younger male, also known as the philetor, the root word of pederasty) to write an essay, "The Overhauling of Straight America", which was published in Guide magazine.
 They argued that gays must portray themselves in a positive way to straight America, and that the main aim of making homosexuality acceptable could be achieved by getting Americans "to think that it is just another thing, with a shrug of their shoulders".
 Then "your battle for legal and social rights is virtually won".

 The pair developed their argument in the 1989 book After the Ball: How America Will Conquer Its Fear and Hatred of Gays in the '90s, which outlined a public relations strategy for the LGBT movement.

 The book is often cited by Christian right authors as proof of an alleged "homosexual agenda" to subvert the "traditional" American family.

 After its publication Kirk appeared in the pages of Newsweek, Time and The Washington Post.